All work is due by midnight on January 12th via Canvas

 - Creating Minimalist Designs Makes You a Better Designer

-How well does design convey its meaning or potential use or real world objects?
+How well does design convey its meaning or potential use of real-world objects?

 The Everyone video Symmetry is a fantastic study on the ways things can display visual symmetry